code-killer/html-react-task/README.md

 # Interactive form using React.js
-This is a small task of a interactive form using react.js created to share with Integrify as a responce to a initial test for frontend trainee position.
+This is a small task of a interactive form using react.js created to share with Integrify as a response to a initial test for frontend trainee position.

 The task milestone as mentioned:
 1. Use [Create React App](https://github.com/facebookincubator/create-react-app) to scaffold the application